Rules

 2. Cancellations will be pushed to the following week

 3. Each Team is required to field 4 players for its scheduled matches.
 Each team consists of at least 6 players to allow ‘off weeks’ for travel and vacation.
 Up to 3 no-shows or injuries are allowed.
 See section 7d for scoring.
-See section 7f if the entire team is missing
+See section 7f if the entire team is missing.
+If a team does not have their full player count at their assigned tee time, they can allow a latter tee time with a full player count ready to play through.
+A team must start at their designated tee time if no latter tee time teams are available to play through.

 4. Finishing prior to darkness is an issue later in the season (August & September), and slow play is very much discouraged - all year.
 Captains (or acting team captain) are responsible to ensure teams are ready on the tee and that play moves quickly.
 If a player comes late, he may join their foursome at the beginning of the subsequent hole and will incur scoring penalties as defined in section 7d.